iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Well there is no DOT. to put in your temperature.
+Like 96.9 F do we write 97 F?
+Or 97.4 F we round it off to 97.
+This has to be fix.
+Something as simple as this should not be in the Beta testing phase.<br> :date: __2020-07-24 20:42:30__

+> Basic app.
+I wish they hooked it to googles contact tracing by bluetooth, that would make it 5 stars for me.
+And i would be much happier.
+Its nice to have the numbers that easy to see but i don't think it gets updated often enough<br> :date: __2020-07-21 05:16:26__

 > Daily reporting even if you don't have symptoms is good data.<br> :date: __2020-07-04 17:22:16__